New York state sues Buffalo diocese over priest misconduct

 The diocese has recently acknowledged substantiated allegations of improper sexual conduct against 78 diocesan priests, James said.
 Of them, more than two dozen - while eventually removed from ministry - were not referred to the Vatican for a trial, according to the civil complaint filed in New York County Supreme Court.

+More than a dozen attorneys general around the country have confirmed investigations or reviews of clergy abuse in the wake of a shocking Pennsylvania grand jury report issued in July 2018.
+The report asserted that about 300 priests had abused at least 1,000 children in the state over seven decades.

+New York’s investigation of the Buffalo diocese began in September 2018, according to James, who said probes into the conduct of other state dioceses are ongoing.

-The complaint asks a judge to require the diocese’s interim leader, Bishop Edward Scharfenberger, to comply with mandatory policies and procedures.
-It also seeks the appointment of an independent compliance auditor to monitor the western New York diocese’s compliance with sexual abuse policies and procedures.
+The 218-page complaint filed Monday takes the novel approach of applying New York’s charities statutes to address clergy sexual misconduct.
+It asks a judge to require the diocese’s interim leader, Bishop Edward Scharfenberger, to comply with mandatory policies and procedures and seeks the appointment of an independent compliance auditor.

+A survivors’ group said it had been pushing for years for a related motion by James to allow for the disclosure of the accused priests’ names and their alleged conduct.

+“We are especially appreciative to A.G.
+James’ office for finding creative ways to pursue this case,” the Survivors Network of those Abused by Priests, said in a statement.
+“By using her office’s power over non-profit entities, A.G.
+James is demonstrating a willingness to do what she can to force disclosures that will prevent future cases of abuse and can lead to justice for survivors.”

-Malone resigned from upstate New York’s largest diocese in December 2019 amid mounting calls for his ouster from his staff, priests and public over his handling of allegations of clergy sexual misconduct.
+Malone resigned in December 2019 amid mounting calls for his ouster from his staff, priests and public over his handling of allegations of clergy sexual misconduct.
 Grosz resigned upon reaching the retirement age of 75 in March.

 The lawsuit seeks restitution and to bar them from serving in a fiduciary role in any nonprofit or charitable organization in New York state.